 This recipe will make two to three servings of chia seed pudding.
 I use four tablespoons of chia seeds and two cups of liquid.
 When it’s finished, your pudding shouldn’t be very liquid-like at all.
 It should be thick and creamy.
 If it needs to be thicker, you can add more chia seeds.

-Chia seeds actually have no flavour at all, so they will absorb the flavour of whatever you soak them in.
-Choose a liquid you love and you will enjoy eating this even more!
+Chia seeds actually have no flavor at all, so they will absorb the flavor of whatever you soak them in.
+Choose a liquid you love, and you will enjoy eating this even more!

 How to Make This Strawberry Chia Seed Pudding